Back to Blog

 Most photographers can run all five workflows with a lean stack that integrates with the tools already in use:

-- Calendly or Cal.com — Self-service booking linked to your session types and availability
+Self-service scheduling linked to your session types and staff availability

-- Pic-Time or Pixieset — Gallery delivery platform with download tracking and print sales
+Gallery delivery with download tracking, expiration controls, and print sales

 Monthly stack cost for a full-time photographer typically runs $150–$300.
 The time recovered — conservatively 10+ hours per month — is worth multiples of that in additional sessions you can take on.
-At Tsunami Automation, our Growth tier at $797/month covers the full build for photographers who want a custom setup beyond what HoneyBook or Dubsado provide natively.
+At Tsunami Automation, our Growth tier at $797/month covers the full build for photographers who want a custom setup beyond what an out-of-the-box studio management platform provides natively.

 What to Build First